Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Deliverables
 * Have signed agreements with banking providers and other vendors - make sure you have a) issuing bank 2) card network 3) processor 4) card provider - much of this can be done by a BaaS provider to start
 * Have working mobile app
-* If building credit product, start looking for underwriting / credit lead
+* If building a credit product, have a underwriting / credit lead ready to hire
 * Finalize compliance processes (how are you onboarding customers, how notifying banks of complaints, how applying sanctions list compliance, filing SARs) and policies (e.g. how do you assess the risk of individual transactions?
 Account takeover?)
    * Make sure things like information security, physical security procedures process is also in place)
 * Hire lawyers to write up things like disclosures & agreements (depending on product starting with)